Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/docs/Participant-Quickstart.md

    - Windows: download from [git-scm.com](https://git-scm.com/download/win) and accept default settings (ensure "Git from the command line" is enabled).
    - macOS: install Xcode Command Line Tools (`xcode-select --install`) or download from git-scm.
    - Linux: use your package manager (`sudo apt install git`, `sudo dnf install git`, etc.).
-3. Install PowerShell 7 if you will run PowerShell labs locally: [aka.ms/powershell-release](https://aka.ms/powershell-release).
+3. Install PowerShell 7 if you will run PowerShell labs locally:

+  - **Windows (recommended)**: open an elevated PowerShell window and run `winget install --id Microsoft.PowerShell --source winget`.
+Restart your shell so the new `pwsh` command is available.
+  - **Windows (offline alternative)**: download the `.msi` installer from [aka.ms/powershell-release](https://aka.ms/powershell-release), choose the x64 package, and check the option to add PowerShell to the system `PATH` during setup.
+  - **macOS**: install via Homebrew with `brew install --cask powershell`, then start it with `pwsh`.
+  - **Linux**: follow the distribution-specific instructions on the [official installation guide](https://learn.microsoft.com/powershell/scripting/install/installing-powershell) (for example, `sudo apt-get install -y powershell` on Ubuntu after adding the Microsoft repository).

 4. Install Python 3.10 or later from [python.org](https://www.python.org/downloads/) and ensure `python`/`pip` are on your `PATH`.

 ## 3. Clone the Training Repository